cockroachdb/docs/v21.2/changefeed-sinks.md

 ### Kafka sink configuration

-<span class="version-tag">New in v21.2:</span> The `kafka_sink_config` option allows configuration of a changefeed's message delivery, Kafka server version, and batching parameters.
+{% include_cached new-in.html version=v21.2 %} The `kafka_sink_config` option allows configuration of a changefeed's message delivery, Kafka server version, and batching parameters.

 {{site.data.alerts.callout_danger}}
 Each of the following settings have significant impact on a changefeed's behavior, such as latency.
 For example, it is possible to configure batching parameters to be very high, which would negatively impact changefeed latency.
 As a result it would take a long time to see messages coming through to the sink.
 Also, large batches may be rejected by the Kafka server unless it's separately configured to accept a high [`max.message.bytes`](https://kafka.apache.org/documentation/#brokerconfigs_message.max.bytes).